geevargs/Vanilla-FeedForward-Neural-Net/README.md

 5)Implement Forward Proagation in which we initialise the sigmoid and tanh function.

-6)Implement Backward Progation.
+6)Implement Backward Progation and compute loss function.

-5) Compute the cost function